ropensci-review-tools/pkgcheck/README.md

 ##
 ## ── demo 0.0.0.9000 ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ##
-## ✔ Package uses 'roxygen2'
-## ✖ Package does not have a 'contributing.md' file
-## ✖ Package does not have a 'CITATION' file
-## ✖ Package does not have a 'codemeta.json' file
-## ✔ All functions have examples
-## ✔ Package 'DESCRIPTION' has a URL field
-## ✖ Package 'DESCRIPTION' does not have a BugReports field
 ## ✔ Package name is available
+## ✖ does not have a 'CITATION' file.
+## ✖ does not have a 'codemeta.json' file.
+## ✖ does not have a 'contributing' file.
+## ✔ uses 'roxygen2'.
+## ✔ 'DESCRIPTION' has a URL field.
+## ✖ 'DESCRIPTION' does not have a BugReports field.
+## ✖ Package has at no HTML vignettes
+## ✔ All functions have examples.
-## ✖ Package has no continuous integration checks
+## ✖ Package has no continuous integration checks.
-## ✖ Package coverage is 0% (should be at least 75%)
+## ✖ Package coverage is 0% (should be at least 75%).
-## ✔ R CMD check found no errors
+## ✔ R CMD check found no errors.
-## ✔ R CMD check found no warnings
+## ✔ R CMD check found no warnings.
-## ✔ All applicable standards [v0.0.1] have been documented in this package
 ##
 ## ℹ Current status:
-## ✖ This package is not ready to be submitted
+## ✖ This package is not ready to be submitted.
 ##
 ```